reiryuki/Pixel-Gapps-Ryuki-Mod-arm64-10/README.md

 - Make sure this Pixel Gapps is installed before Magisk installer or any root installer.
 - If Personal Safety app is not working properly, usually, your device is detected as a custom build.
 Then, you have to spoof your device using MagiskHideProp Magisk Module (device fingerprint and all device simulation) into Pixel build.
 - If you are not be able to update Google Phone via Play Store, use MagiskHideProp Magisk Module to spoof device build fingerprint to Pixel, reboot, and clear Play Store data.
 It will fixing Android Auto app also.
+- If you don't use chat feature in Google Messages, you can disable Carrier Services app.

 ## Download
 - Bellow at "Releases".